rhelgeby/zealux-monitor/README.md

 3. Configure web server root or a path to serve content in `/usr/local/zealuxmon/www/`.

-## Future Work

-For now it's just a service.
-I'm planning to extend the monitor to write various reports to file and present them using a simple web app with graphs.

 # Credits

 Thanks to [Mikko Strandborg](https://github.com/strandborg) for reverse